ZXVentures/sec-code-challenges/frontend/en-US.md

 - The challenge is harder than you anticipated?
 Would you like to show your experience with something else?
 Contact us by opening an _issue_.

 ## How to deliver it
-Please, use Github to host your code.
+Please, use Github to host your code and add @ze-engineering-code-challenge as a collaborator for it.
+This Github account (@ze-engineering-code-challenge) is solely used by Zé's engineers to download your code and review it

-**Once you have finished the challenge, please submit your information on this simple (and amazing) [form](https://docs.google.com/forms/d/e/1FAIpQLSeUkQci7eHBb7SRM9oBGMrGfrzM24PGzsPoIKgW4UV1lC0hTQ/viewform)**

 Good luck!